metabase/metabase/docs/permissions/data-sandboxes.md

 1. Make sure to do the [prerequisites for custom sandboxes](#prerequisites-for-custom-sandboxes) first.
 2. Go to **Admin settings** > **Permissions**.
-3. Select the database and table that you want to sandbox (the table to be filtered).
+3. Select the database and table that you want to sandbox.
-4. Find the group that you want to put in the sandbox (the group who should see the filtered table).
+4. Find the group that you want to put in the sandbox.
 5. Click on the dropdown under **Data access** for that group.
 6. Select "Sandboxed".
 7. Select "Use a saved question to create a custom view for this table".